reidransom/snack/README.md

 * Currently is uses quicktime to play video
 * It uses javascript to display timecode on the fly
-* Commenting including timecode links that jump to spots in the video
+* Commenting includes timecode links that jump to spots in the video
 * Theming